hannahchan/Scaffold.Service/README.md

    dotnet new --install Scaffold
    ```

-2. Create your new project by running;
+2. Create your new service by running;

    ```
-   dotnet new scaffold.webapi --output <PROJECT_NAME>
+   dotnet new scaffold.service --output <SOLUTION_NAME>
    ```

-3. Update `README.md` in your project so that it makes sense.
+3. Update `README.md` in your service so that it makes sense.

-Alternatively just browse the [template directory](Scaffold) to copy and paste the parts of the project that you actually need.
+Alternatively just browse the [template directory](Scaffold) to copy and paste the parts of the service that you actually need.

 You are also invited to fork this repository to create your own template.
 Organizations may want to do this to pre-configure the template to work in their environments and incorporate their own sensible defaults.

 ## Features

-Scaffold.WebApi aims to make developing the following features in your next Web API or microservice a little bit more easier.
+Scaffold.Service comes pre-configured with or aims to make developing the following features in your next service a little bit more easier.

 - [API Documentation](./Scaffold/Docs/ApiDocumentation.md)
 - [Application Metrics](./Scaffold/Docs/ApplicationMetrics.md)